Author Guidelines for Manuscript Preparation

 References to websites:

-Title of specific item cited (if none use the organization’s name)
+- Title of specific item cited (if none use the organization; only the first letter of the title and proper nouns should be capitalized)

 There are also tools available that will also help you cite as you write, including;